 MEI, like the Text Encoding Initiative (TEI), is an umbrella term to simultaneously describe an organization, a research community, and a markup language.
 It closely mirrors work done by text scholars in the TEI and, while the two encoding initiatives are not formally related, they share many common characteristics and development practices.

-The scholarly community devoted to the historical study of music needs a representation that meets the following requirements:
+The scholarly community devoted to the historical study of music needs an encoding system that meets the following requirements:

 Therefore, the Music Encoding Initiative strives to create a semantically rich model for music notation that:

 Yes!
 MEI is distributed under the Educational Community License Version 2.0, a modified form of the Apache 2.0 license.
 Under this license, you are granted a “perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute MEI and any derivative” version you create.
 For the legal details, see the license.
 Because MEI provides a flexible and extensible framework as well as the opportunity to participate in its development, it is free, not just in the sense of “free beer”, but also in the sense of giving its users the freedom to use it as they desire.